Stories

 Dominique Gisin

-Dominique Sabine Gisin is a former Swiss ski racer.
-Gisin lives in Engelberg.
-Her younger brother Marc and her younger sister Michelle were or are also ski racers.
-She specialised in the disciplines downhill, super-G and giant slalom.
+Dominique Sabine Gisin is a former Swiss ski racer and lives in Engelberg.
+Her younger brother Marc and her younger sister Michelle also competed in ski racing - Michelle is currently still active in the World Cup.
+Dominique specializes in the downhill, super-G and giant slalom disciplines.
 Her greatest success was winning the gold medal in the downhill at the 2014 Winter Olympics in Sochi.
+The Gisin family is considered the most successful skiing family in the world.

 Lena Häcki-Gross